What is a PEP and why do they matter?

 The full answer

-- International organization PEPs: Senior management of bodies like the IMF, World Bank, or UN.
-Same risk-based approach as domestic PEPs.
+- International organization PEPs: directors and senior management of bodies such as the IMF, World Bank, BIS, and UN.

 Why this matters